HOW TO KILL AND GET RID OF SUBTERRANEAN TERMITES ON CONCRETE SLAB

-Subterranean termites live below ground and may enter the structure passing underneath the concrete slab and then go up into your house to consume cellulose.
-The termite treatment method is used to ged rid of termites by applying a liquid pesticide (termiticide) under the bottom slab to block this possible entry point.
-The chemically treated zone surrounds the perimeter of the building and makes a termite chemical barrier.
+Subterranean termites live below ground and may enter the structure passing underneath the concrete slab and then enter your house to consume cellulose.
+To get rid of termites, use a termite treatment method, such as applying a liquid pesticide (termiticide) under the bottom slab to block this possible entry point.
+As a result, the chemically treated zone surrounds the perimeter of the building and makes a chemical termite barrier.

 BEFORE USING THE MABI SYSTEM ON CONCRETE SLAB TO KILL TERMITES

-- Safety concern for the Pest Control Operator and the home-owner
+- Safety concerns for the pest control operator and the homeowner

 - Contamination of non-targeted area